erikventura/cloud-security-lab/phase-1/phase-1/02-vpc-build.md

   - .255 broadcast (unused but reserved)
 - Security note: the .2 DNS address is a key point for DNS query logging and detecting DNS-based exfiltration

+  ### Route table verification
+- Confirmed main route table has only the local route (no internet path)
+- Both private subnets fall back to the main route table (implicitly)
+- Verified private subnets have no 0.0.0.0/0 route = isolated by design
+- Best practice note: production setups should explicitly associate subnets with route tables rather than rely on implicit defaults, to prevent silent inheritance of unintended route changes

 ## Status
 - [x] VPC created